 - If eating less frequently makes it easier for you to control/reduce calories (for any number of reasons), then that will help your efforts to lose weight/fat

 I personally consider 3-4 meals/day a workable minimum for most, 3 meals plus a couple of snacks works just fine too.
 High meal frequencies may have benefits under certain conditions but are in no way mandatory.
-And, in case you missed it the first time through: eating more frequently does NOT, I repeat DOES NOT, ‘stoke the metabolic fire’.
+There are pros and cons to different meal frequencies and meal patterns that depends on the context.

 - Do Ketogenic Diets Have a Metabolic Advantage?